 Colorado Department of Public Health and Environment (CDPHE) - Water Quality Control Division (WQCD)

-Watershed implementation projects that implement BMPs identified in EPA Nine Element Watershed-Based Plans or equivalent water quality management plans in order to protect waterbodies from further degradation due to nonpoint sources of pollution.
+2. Water Quality Protection: Watershed implementation projects that implement BMPs identified in EPA Nine Element Watershed-Based Plans or equivalent water quality management plans in order to protect waterbodies from further degradation due to nonpoint sources of pollution.
 These waterbodies may or may not be impaired.
-For these protection implementation projects, no more than 25% of the project budget can be used to revise equivalent water quality management plans to meet applicable EPA Nine Element Watershed-Based Plan requirements.

 GrantWatch ID#: 166600